 Joseph M. Moxley is a professor of English and director of the First-Year Composition Program at the University of South Florida.
 At USF, Moxley teaches graduate courses on research methods in writing studies, rhetoric and technology, scholarly publishing, and composition pedagogy.

 Since joining the USF English Department in 1984, Moxley has published (single-authored, co-authored, edited, and co-edited) 50 book chapters/articles and 17 books.
 Moxley’s College Writing Online received the 2004 Computers and Composition Distinguished Book Award.
 Moxley’s Publish, Don’t Perish was translated in Chinese.
 Moxley’s co-edited online book, The Guide for Electronic Theses and Dissertations, was translated in Greek, Spanish, French.
 Additionally, he has published a novel, Jake Gunner and the Gold Coast, and a number of short stories.
+In 2006, My Reviewers, which Moxley founded, was awarded the Teaching and Learning Innovators Award from Campus Technology.

 Key Words:assessment, writing pedagogy, peer production and participatory learning, open education, scholarly publishing, electronic theses and dissertations, research methods, learning communities, ethnography, datagogies, response to writing, and tools for writers.